OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 PROS

-• This hiking sandal model is comfortable and provides great arch support
+• This hiking sandal model is comfortable and provides a fair amount of support

 • Built with solid mesh uppers that last